Else Falk: Honors

 In 1930, the house for working women at Bornheimer Strasse 4 in Cologne-Zollstock, built by Wilhelm Riphahn and the Association of Women Post and Telegraph Officers, was named after Else Falk.
 During her last stay in Cologne - she visited the city in 1952 at the invitation of Konrad Adenauer - a memorial plaque was erected on this building and a banquet was given in her honor.

 On the initiative of the Cologne Women's History Association, a street in Cologne-Longerich now commemorates the social politician.
-At the suggestion of the Working Group of Cologne Women's Associations (AKF Cologne), the City of Cologne decided in July 2019 to to offer a prize for outstanding women's and equality work, named after Else Falk and endowed with 5,000 euros.
+At the suggestion of the Working Group of Cologne Women's Associations (AKF Cologne), the City of Cologne decided in July 2019 to offer a prize for outstanding women's and equality work, named after Else Falk and endowed with 5,000 euros.
 On March 6, 2020, this prize was awarded for the first time: to Frauke Mahr of the Cologne-based association Lobby für Mädchen e.V.
 The second prize winner in 2022 was Behshid Najafi, a German-Iranian who works to combat discrimination against migrant and refugee women..

 On October 5, 2020, in front of the long-time residence of the Falk family in Cologne-Bayenthal - initiated by the Rhineland-Cologne Section of the German Alpine Club - stumbling blocks were laid by the artist Gunter Demnig in memory of Else Falk, her husband Bernhard and their son Ernst Hermann.